antonyh/randonomicon/_posts/2020-08-13-css-typography.markdown

 ## Text contrast

 For general text there should be enough contrast to read it, obviously.
 This has nothing to do with accessibility per se but is basic common sense.
-Why would you write something then make it hard to read.
+Why would you write something then make it hard to read?

 There are contrast guidelines published by the WCAG which should be adhered to.
 Mostly though, dark text on light/white background is the right option.